eliferdals/iot-security-streaming/README.md

 - Add real-time dashboard with Grafana
 - Introduce machine learning for threat classification

-## 📜 License
+## 📜

-This project is open-source under the MIT License.
+This project is open-source under the Istanbul Data Science Academy.

 ---